IuliiaSaveleva/ALFA/README.md

 to ICPR 2018, the link and description to the method will be added here as soon as the paper become available.

-## Evaluate ALFA on Pascal VOC 2007
+## Evaluate on Pascal VOC 2007

 Results on PASCAL VOC 2007 are not reproducible due to randomness of a cross-validation procedure.
-You can evaluate ALFA on PASCAL VOC 2007 and get results, that would be close to the results in paper:
+You can evaluate algorithms on PASCAL VOC 2007 and get results, that would be close to the results in paper:

+# ALFA

 * get ALFA detections running the following command:
 ```bash